-Developers under No Obligation to the District: There is no commitment from, or obligation of, any Developer to proceed at any particular rate or according to any specified plan with the development of land or the construction of homes in the District, and there is no restriction on any landowner's right to sell its land.
+Developers under No Obligation to the District: There is no commitment from, or obligation of, any developer to proceed at any particular rate or according to any specified plan with the development of land or the construction of homes in the District, and there is no restriction on any landowner's right to sell its land.
 Failure to construct taxable improvements on developed lots and tracts and failure of landowners to develop their land would restrict the rate of growth of taxable value in the District.
-The District is also dependent upon the Developer and the other principal taxpayers for the timely payment of ad valorem taxes, and the District cannot predict what the future financial condition of either will be or what effect, if any, such financial conditions may have on their ability to pay taxes.
+The District is also dependent upon the Developer (defined herein) and the other principal taxpayers for the timely payment of ad valorem taxes, and the District cannot predict what the future financial condition of either will be or what effect, if any, such financial conditions may have on their ability to pay taxes.
 See "THE DEVELOPER" and "TAX DATA - Principal Taxpayers - Table 12."

 Impact on District Tax Rates: Assuming no further development, the value of the land and improvements currently existing within the District will be the major determinant of the ability or willingness of owners of property within the District to pay their taxes.
-The 2022 Certified Assessed Valuation of the District is \$225,276,261.
-After issuance of the Bonds, the Maximum Requirement will be \$1,225,879 (2030) and the Average Requirement will be \$1,163,134 (2023 through 2047, inclusive).
-Assuming (1) no increase or decrease from the 2022 Certified Assessed Valuation; (2) the issuance of no additional debt; and (3) no other funds available for the payment of debt service, tax rates of \$0.58 and \$0.55 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
-The District's Estimated Assessed Valuation as of August 1, 2022, is \$257,700,000.
-Based upon the assumptions above, tax rates of \$0.51 and \$0.48 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+The 2023 Certified Assessed Valuation of the District is \$279,266,043.
+After issuance of the Bonds, the Maximum Requirement will be \$1,498,981 (2031) and the Average Requirement will be \$1,426,934 (2024 through 2048, inclusive).
+Assuming (1) no increase or decrease from the 2023 Certified Assessed Valuation; (2) the issuance of no additional debt; and (3) no other funds available for the payment of debt service, tax rates of \$0.57 and \$0.54 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+The District's Estimated Assessed Valuation as of December 1, 2023, is \$312,680,000.
+Based upon the assumptions above, tax rates of \$0.51 and \$0.49 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
 See "DEBT SERVICE REQUIREMENTS - TABLE 3" and "TAX DATA - Tax Adequacy for Debt Service."